frejanordsiek/hdf5storage/README.rst

      * Ability to write ``np.bytes_`` with non-ASCII characters in them.
        Doing so no longer raises an exception.

+0.1.7.
+Bugfix release with an added compatibility option and some added test code.
+Did the following.
+       * Fixed an issue reading variables larger than 2 GB in MATLAB MAT v7.3 files when no explicit variable names to read are given to ``hdf5storage.loadmat``.
+Fix also reduces memory consumption and processing time a little bit by removing an unneeded memory copy.
+       * ``Options`` now will accept any additional keyword arguments it doesn't support, ignoring them, to be API compatible with future package versions with added options.
+       * Added tests for reading data that has been compressed or had other HDF5 filters applied.

 0.1.6.
 Bugfix release fixing a bug with determining the maximum size of a Python 2.x ``int`` on a 32-bit system.

 0.1.5.
 Bugfix release fixing the following bug.